medvedevgroup/mutation-rate-intervals/README.md

 Above we describe only the confidence interval command-line programs.
 The simulation and evaluation programs are described in the reproducibility folder.

+### Citation
+* Antonio Blanca, Robert S. Harris, David Koslicki and Paul Medvedev, "The statistics of k-mers from a sequence undergoing a simple mutation process without spurious matches", submitted